DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 Throughput limit - For example, a gp2 volume under 1000 GiB with burst credits available has an IOPS limit of 3,000 and a volume throughput limit of 250 MiB/s.
 If you are using a 256 KiB I/O size, your volume reaches its throughput limit at 1000 IOPS (1000 x 256 KiB = 250 MiB).
 For smaller I/O sizes (such as 16 KiB), this same volume can sustain 3,000 IOPS because the throughput is well below 250 MiB/s.
 (These examples assume that your volume's I/O is not hitting the throughput limits of the instance.)

 [EBS IO characteristics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html)

+### AutoScaling

+- EC2 is considered to be `unhealthy` if its state is in any state of `stopping`, `stopped`, `terminating`, `terminated` other than `running`.

+#### Scaling Polices

+Simple Scaling:

+You pick ANY CW metric i.e `CPUUtilization`.
+You specify a SINGLE THRESHOLD beyond which you define how you want to scale accordingly.

+EXAMPLE: how many EC2 instances do you want to add or remove when selected metric breaches the threshold.

+The scaling policy then acts.

+THRESHOLD - add 1 instance when CPUUtilization is between 40% and 50%

+NOTE: This is the ONLY Threshold

+Step Scaling:

+You specify MULTIPLE thresholds along with different scaling strategies.

+EXAMPLE:
+Threshold A - add 1 instance when CPU Utilization is between 40% and 50% Threshold B - add 2 instances when CPU Utilization is between 50% and 70% Threshold C - add 3 instances when CPU Utilization is between 70% and 90%

+NOTE: There are multiple thresholds

+Target Tracking:

+Set and Forget and you don't want to have to make so many decisions.
+Makes the experience simple as compared to the previous 2 scaling options.
+It’s automatic.
+All you need to do is pick a metric, set the value and that’s it.
+Auto scaling does the rest adding and removing the capacity in order to keep chosen metric as close as possible to the target value.
+It’s SELF OPTIMIZING which means it has an algorithm that learns how your metric changes over time and uses that information to make sure that over and under scaling are minimized.
+You get the fastest scaling response.